zendtech/puppet-zendhq/README.md

 # zend/zendhq Puppet Module

-This Puppet module manages ZendHQ, and Zend product add-on for ZendPHP Enterprise.
+This Puppet module manages ZendHQ, a Zend product add-on for ZendPHP Enterprise.

 ## Table of Contents